Who is a Birth Father?

 A birth father is the biological father of a child who has been or will be adopted; understanding birth father rights and how they apply to the adoption process is just as important as it is for the birth mother of the child.
 Below we address frequently asked questions – both by expectant birth mother and birth father.
+Let’s discuss the Father of the Baby and his rights, roles, and responsibilities in an adoption plan.

 Ready to discuss more?
 To discuss an adoption plan, contact Adoption Choices of Kansas and Missouri now by calling or texting 316-391-4904 or via our contact form.